Páidí Ó Sé: Senior

 In 1978, Kerry once again faced little competition in the Provincial Championship.
-A 3-14 to 3-7 defeat of Cork gave Ó Sé a fourth Munster medal in-a-row.
+Kerry defeated Cork, on a scoreline of 3-14 to 3-7, giving Ó Sé a fourth Munster medal in-a-row.
 Kerry later qualified for a third All-Ireland final in four years.
 Old rivals Dublin provided the opposition; however, the game turned into a rout.
 The game is chiefly remembered for Mikey Sheehy's sensational goal.
 The Kerry forward lobbed the ball over the head of Paddy Cullen, who was caught off his line arguing with the referee.
 New full-forward Eoin Liston scored a hat-trick of goals.
 Pat Spillane played all over the field, including goalkeeper after Charlie Nelligan was sent off.
 At the full-time whistle Kerry were the winners by 5-11 to 0-9.

 Kerry made it five-in-a-row in Munster in 1979 as Cork fell by ten points in the provincial final. Ó Sé later went in search of a third All-Ireland medal as he lined out in a fourth All-Ireland championship decider.
 Dublin provided the opposition for the fifth consecutive occasion.
 Kerry were handicapped throughout the game.
 Ger Power did not start the game, while John O'Keeffe got injured and Ó Sé was sent off during the encounter.
 Two goals by Mikey Sheehy and a third by John Egan helped the Kingdom to a 3-13 to 1-8 victory.
 It was Ó Sé's third All-Ireland medal.

 Kerry's dominance continued in 1980.
 Another defeat of Cork in the provincial final gave Ó Sé a sixth successive Munster medal.
 Another All-Ireland final appearance beckoned, this time with Roscommon providing the opposition.
 The Connacht champions shocked Kerry and took a five-point lead inside the first twelve minutes.
 Mikey Sheehy popped up again to score the decisive goal, as Kerry went on to claim a 1-9 to 1-6 victory in a game that contained sixty-four frees.
 The victory gave Kerry a third All-Ireland title in succession, while Ó Sé added a fourth All-Ireland medal to his ever-growing collection.

 In 1981, Ó Sé won his seventh consecutive Munster title, before lining out in the All-Ireland final against Offaly.
 Kerry had an easy win with seven players combining for a great goal.
 He captured his fifth All-Ireland medal that day as Kerry won by 1-12 to 0-8.